EFTEC/example.cupcakes/README.md

 We have two version of the same project, one uses mysql while the other relies on the file system.

-This first version uses MySql.
+This first version uses MySql and we will use the file app.php to access to the database.
+You could change the database.

-### Application file
+### Application file (app.php)

 Here, we will set the autoload (Composer), the database and the bladeone library.